-MEN: Have you had it happen to you—where you’re searching for something, you then ask your wife where it is and she walks over to the cupboard you’ve been staring at for 10 minutes and finds it for you right where you said it wasn’t?
+Have you had it happen to you —where you’re searching for something?
+You then ask your wife where it is and she walks over to a place you’ve been staring at for 10 minutes.
+And she then finds it for you right where you said it wasn’t?
 YOU didn’t see it there and yet she did!
 How do they do that?

 For the longest time I figured it must be women’s intuition.
 I just never understood how it is that an able-bodied, fully sighted man can venture into a tiny closet and never find the article of clothing he’s searching for.
 And how is it, when he finally admits defeat and calls out, “Honey, do you know where my sweater is?”, that his wife can walk in, glance around, shove aside a few things and reveal his sweater, hanging boldly in front of him.